stg-tud/apsa/2019/3-Java-TAC/Exercise/Task.md

 ***Tasks***

- 1. How does the bytecode change, when you exchange the floating-point literal `1.0f` (a float literal) against the floating-point literal `1.0d` $$(a double literal).
+ 1. How does the bytecode change, when you exchange the floating-point literal `1.0f` (a float literal) against the floating-point literal `1.0d` (a double literal).
  1. Test your analysis using the class `BigDecimalAndStringLiteral`.
  1. Run your analysis against the JDK.

 ## Closeables

-Develop an __interprocedural__ analysis which finds violations of the following rule taken from [The CERT Oracle Secure Coding Standard for Java](https://wiki.sei.cmu.edu/confluence/display/java):
+Develop an __interprocedural__ analysis using the monotone framework which finds violations of the following rule taken from [The CERT Oracle Secure Coding Standard for Java](https://wiki.sei.cmu.edu/confluence/display/java):

 > FIO04-J: Close resources when they are not longer needed.